0xPolygon/kurtosis-cdk/docs/how-to/migrate/forkid-7-to-9.md

 This document shows you how to migrate from fork 7 to fork 9 using the Kurtosis package.

 !!! tip
-    These steps are similar a production build, except you have to use a [timelock](https://github.com/0xPolygonHermez/zkevm-contracts/blob/v5.0.1-rc.2-fork.8/contracts/PolygonZkEVMTimelock.sol) contract to make the calls.
+    These steps are similar to a production build, except you have to use a [timelock](https://github.com/0xPolygonHermez/zkevm-contracts/blob/v5.0.1-rc.2-fork.8/contracts/PolygonZkEVMTimelock.sol) contract to make the calls.

-## Prequisite steps and set up
+## Prerequisite steps and set up

 1. Run a clean command to remove any lingering state: